 The insurer will only pay expenses for treatment or services which are reasonably necessary as a result of your injury, so you should ensure you have the insurer’s approval of the requested treatment prior to receiving it.

 However, some treatments don’t require pre-approval in order for you to claim worker compensation expenses.
 These include but are not limited to:

 - Initial treatment (any treatment within 48 hours of the injury happening);

 - Appointments with your nominated treating doctor (NTD) in relation to your injury;

 - Treatment during an appointment for the injury provided by your nominated treating doctor within one month of the injury;

 - Any services for the injury that are provided in the emergency department of a public hospital; and

-- Some treatments with allied health professionals (but it is best to speak with your claims manager first).
+- Some treatments with allied health professionals (but it is best to speak with your worker compensation claims manager first).

 Workplace Rehabilitation Services